project-hadron/discovery-capability/docs/source/introduction/overview.rst

 When applied to preprocessing for data science and machine learning, the scope of reference is to data selection, feature engineering, feature build and feature transformation as steps to clean, create, format, and organize source data into a suitable format for the process of model evaluation and tuning.
-AutoML manages trained model classes and runs ML model predict.
+FeaturePredict manages trained model classes and runs ML model predict.
 The following diagram illustrates where preprocessing sits within the machine learning pipeline.

 .. image:: /source/_images/introduction/machine_learning_pipeline_v01.png